Floating rate note

-Floating rate notes (FRNs) are bonds that have a variable coupon, equal to a money market reference rate, like LIBOR or federal funds rate, plus a quoted spread (also known as quoted margin).
+Floating rate notes (FRNs) are bonds that have a variable coupon, equal to a money market reference rate, like SOFR or federal funds rate, plus a quoted spread (also known as quoted margin).
 The spread is a rate that remains constant.
 Almost all FRNs have quarterly coupons, i.e. they pay out interest every three months.
 At the beginning of each coupon period, the coupon is calculated by taking the fixing of the reference rate for that day and adding the spread.
-A typical coupon would look like 3 months USD LIBOR +0.20%.
+A typical coupon would look like 3 months USD SOFR +0.20%.